pacs-course/pacs-examples/Examples/src/ForwardDeclaration/README.md

 are needed.
 Here forward declaration is necessary because class `A` has a method that takes `B&`, while `B` stores a member of type `A`!

-Often this situation is a sign of poor design, but there are occasions where this type of "cross referencing" is necessary.
+Often this situation it's a sign of poor design, but there are occasions where this type of "cross referencing" is necessary.

 The type of the parameter of a function/method is an incomplete